dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 Define custom `writeObject` and `readObject`
 By default java serialize all non-static and non-transient fields.
 If we want to serialize them too, or just have a custom logic we should implement 2 methods.
 Order of reading should correspond with order of writing. weight was written first so it should be read first.
-By default in every class that implements `Serializable` java inserts 2 methods
+By default, in every class that implements `Serializable` java inserts 2 methods
 ```java
 private void writeObject(ObjectOutputStream out) throws IOException{
     out.defaultWriteObject();